 - methodological, aesthetical and epistemological questions related to the practice of historiography;

-. the history of historiography;
+- the history and theory of historiography;

-. the relations between historiography and other uses of the past;
+- the relations between historiography and other uses of the past.

 The journal finds itself in the disciplinary field of history.
-It does aspire, however, to question the boundaries of the field.
-It is our goal to promote interdisciplinarity and multidisciplinarity, as well as to publish research which goes beyond disciplinary conventions.
+It does aspire, however, to question its boundaries.
+It is the journal’s goal to promote interdisciplinarity and multidisciplinarity, as well as to publish transdisciplinary research which goes beyond disciplinary conventions.
 The journal accepts contributions by all researchers, regardless of academic degree or institutional affiliation.
 The editors of the journal understand the practice of history as a way to analyse the past and to participate in the present.

 Práticas da História publishes two issues a year.

-Open access policy
+3. Open access policy and Copyright

 Práticas da História is an open access journal that provides free access to its contents, with the aim of promoting the exchange of knowledge.
 Authors remain the copyrights holders and grant third parties the right to use, reproduce and share the articles according to the Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0) licence.
 Práticas da História is archived on RUN: Repository of the NOVA University.
 We encourage authors to self-archive their published articles in the repository of their institution.